 The key novelty of this paper is on proposing the first WiFi signal based keystroke recognition approach.
-Some recent work uses CSI values to recognize various macro aspects of human movements such as falling down [?], household activities [?], detection of human presence [?], and estimating the number of people in a crowd [?].
+Some recent work uses CSI values to recognize various macro aspects of human movements such as falling down [7], household activities [8], detection of human presence [9], and estimating the number of people in a crowd [10].
 These schemes extract coarse grained information from the CSI values to recognize the macro-movements such as falling down or recognizing fullbody/limb gestures.
 They cannot be directly adapted to recognize keystrokes because such coarse grained information does not capture the minor variations in the CSI values caused by human micro-movements such as those of hands and fingers while typing.
-Some recent work, namely WiHear, uses CSI values to extract the micro-movements of mouth to recognize 9 syllables in the spoken words [?].
+Some recent work, namely WiHear, uses CSI values to extract the micro-movements of mouth to recognize 9 syllables in the spoken words [11].
 However, WiHear uses special hardware including directional antennas and stepper motors to direct WiFi beams towards speaker's mouth and extract the micro-movements.

-We implemented the WiKey system using COTS devices, i.e. a TP-Link TL-WR1043ND WiFi router and a Lenovo X200 laptop with Intel 5300 WiFi NIC.
-In the evaluation process, we build a keystroke database of 10 human subjects with IRB approval.
+We implemented the WiKey system using a TP-Link TL-WR1043ND WiFi router and a Lenovo X200 laptop.
+In the evaluation process, we first build a keystroke database of 10 human subjects with IRB approval.
 WiKey achieves more than 97.5% detection rate for detecting the keystroke and 96.4% recognition accuracy for classifying single keys.
-In real-world experiments, WiKey can recognize keystrokes in a continuously typed sentence with an accuracy of 93.5%.
+In real-world experiments, WiKey can recognize individual keystrokes in a continuously typed sentence with an accuracy of 93.5%.
+Moreover, WiKey can recognize complete words in a sentence with more than 85% accuracy.
 In this paper, we have shown that fine grained activity recognition is possible by using COTS WiFi devices.
 Thus, the techniques proposed in this paper can be used for several HCI applications.
 Examples include zoom-in, zoom-out, scrolling, sliding, and rotating gestures for operating personal computers, gesture recognition for gaming consoles, in-home gesture recognition for operating various household devices, and applications such as writing and drawing in the air.
-Other than being a potential attack, our WiKey technology can be potentially used to build virtual keyboards where human users type on a printed keyboard.
+Other than recognizing keystrokes on conventional keyboards, our WiKey technology can be potentially used to build virtual keyboards where human users type on a printed keyboard.

-2. RELATED WORK
+II.
+RELATED WORK

-2.1 Device Free Activity Recognition
+A. Device Free Activity Recognition

 Device-free activity recognition solutions use the variations in wireless channel to recognize human activities in a given environment.
-Existing solutions can be grouped into three categories: (1) Received Signal Strength (RSS) based, (2) CSI based, and (3) Software Defined Radio (SDR) based.
+Existing solutions related to our work can be grouped into three categories: (1) RSS based, (2) CSI based and (3) Software Defined Radio (SDR) based.

-RSS Based: Sigg et al. proposed activity recognition schemes that utilize RSS values of WiFi signals to recognize four activities including crawling, lying down, standing up, and walking [?, ?].
+RSS Based: Sigg et al. proposed activity recognition schemes that utilize RSS values of WiFi signals to recognize four activities including crawling, lying down, standing up, and walking [12], [13].
 They achieved activity recognition rates of over 80% for these four activities.
 To obtain the RSS values from WiFi signals, they used USRPs, which are specialized hardware devices compared to the COTS WiFi devices that we used in our work.
 While RSS values can be used for recognizing macro-movements, they are not suitable to recognize the micro-movements such as those of fingers and hands in keyboard typing because RSS values only provide coarse-grained information about the channel variations and do not contain fine-grained information about small scale fading and multi-path effects caused by these micro-movements.